 Moderate usage included browsing the internet and social media apps and downloading files on a 4G network.
-Streaming videos on youtube, making calls and texting were also part of moderate use test.
+Streaming videos on youtube, making calls, and texting were also part of the moderate use test.
 With full brightness, the test got the battery from 100% to 85% in 1 hour.

 We stretched the phone’s performance to its limit to have a better idea about its battery life on heavy use.
 Playing Modern Combat 5 and Dead Trigger 2, each for half an hour while all the apps running in the background resulted in the phone’s battery plummeting from 85% to 60%.